How to Catch a Raccoon with a Live Trap

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a raccoon.
+Before using a live trap, you must ensure that the wild animal you are dealing with is a raccoon.
 This will ensure that you are using the correct bait and strategies.

 Raccoon in Trap

 Raccoons are generally 12 inches tall and 24 to 38 inches long.
-It has gray fur and a striped tail.
-The black marking on its face resembles a mask.
+They have gray fur and a striped tail.
+The black marking on their faces resembles a mask.
 They normally weigh between 15 and 25 pounds and are intelligent animals.
-At times, raccoons can adapt to be "cage-wise".
-This means that once they understand that they will be stuck in the live trap, they will avoid all traps.
-This makes your live trap ineffective.
+At times, raccoons can adapt to be "cage-wise."
+This means that once they understand that they will be stuck in the live trap, they will avoid all traps, making your live trap ineffective.

 Raccoons are nocturnal and particularly aggressive wild animals.
 Take caution when approaching or handling this animal.
-They are great climbers and are able to swim.
+They are great climbers and can swim.

 Use the image and description above to confirm that you are dealing with a raccoon on your property.